Dynamic capacity allocation of hybrid transportation units for cargo-hitching in urban public transportation systems: Introduction

 Cargo-hitching has attracted practitioners' attention over the last two decades.
 Although the first notable implementation \textit{City Cargo} in Amsterdam was stopped primarily due to financing issues during the 2008 economic crisis \citep{ArvidssonBrowne2013}, large urban \gls{acr:pts} operators believe in the potential of the concept and fund its development and implementation \citep{VGF2021}.
 For example, Figure~\ref{fig:dhl-paketbahn} shows a recent and ongoing project, the \textit{Gütertram} in Frankfurt am Main, Germany.

-Figure~\ref{fig:system} schematically shows a system in which a \gls{acr:pts} operator can equip selected \gls{acr:pt} vehicles to accommodate both passenger and freight transportation, and can select \gls{acr:pt} stops to be used to exchange freight between \glspl{acr:lsp}' vehicles and the equipped \gls{acr:pt} vehicles.
-As a result, freight deliveries pass a three-echelon system consisting of truck delivery to \gls{acr:pt} stops performed by \glspl{acr:lsp}, transportation in the \gls{acr:pt} vehicles performed by the transit system operator, and last-mile delivery via city freighters again performed by \glspl{acr:lsp}.
+Figure~2 schematically shows a system in which a \gls{acr:pts} operator can equip selected \gls{acr:pt} vehicles to accommodate both passenger and freight transportation, and can select \gls{acr:pt} stops to be used to exchange freight between \glspl{acr:lsp}' vehicles and the equipped \gls{acr:pt} vehicles.
+As a result, freight deliveries pass a three-echelon system consisting of truck delivery to \gls{acr:pt} stops performed by \glspl{acr:lsp}, transportation in \revtwo{a selected subset of} the \gls{acr:pt} vehicles performed by the transit system operator, and last-mile delivery via city freighters again performed by \glspl{acr:lsp}.
+More specifically, \glspl{acr:lsp} transport truckloads of freight to selected \gls{acr:pt} stops that are equipped to handle freight and store freight shipments temporarily.
+The \gls{acr:pts} operator receives the freight, and is responsible for their timely transportation via the \gls{acr:pt} network to the freight shipment's broader destination area.
+The operator transports the freight shipments in the scheduled \gls{acr:pt} vehicles \revtwo{that are equipped to transport freight} by utilizing available excess capacity.
+Finally, after passing the \gls{acr:pt} network, the freight is available for transportation in the broader destination area: \glspl{acr:lsp} pick the freight shipments up at the respective \gls{acr:pt} stops, and subsequently perform the last-mile delivery via city freighters.

 \textbf{Contribution:} We propose a novel urban cargo-hitching design problem that is, to the best of our knowledge, the first work to consider the dynamic allocation of \gls{acr:pts} capacity in a multi-line \glspl{acr:pts}.
 To solve real-world instances, we present a \gls{acr:pab} framework that relies on the following problem specific modifications to ensure scalability: first, it leverages a problem specific partially temporal and spatial graph expansion that allows to encode the complexity of some problem constraints in its graph structure.
 It further relies on an efficient pricing scheme that allows to decompose pricing problems by requests into \glspl{acr:spp} that can be solved via the $A^{*}$ algorithm.